 How To Rent A Car In Mexico

 My usual go-to for car rentals is Expedia.
-I love how they display all the different car rental agencies so that I can easily pick and choose which car best fits my need for the best price.
+I love how they display all the different car rental agencies so that I can easily pick and choose which car best fits my needs for the best price.

 Documents Needed To Rent A Car In Mexico